savob/savobajic.ca/content/projects/extracurricular/titan-2022.md

 As I was working and testing the radio communications with our base station I realized that is took tens of milliseconds for each data exchange with TITAN.
 So for the couple dozen fields of data each individual requested this added up to a notable amount of time on both ends.
 So I experimented by implementing a single condensed package that was binary encoded (as opposed to the plain text used until now), this allowed much more data to be crammed into a single data packet, I was able to get all the data needed for the base station into a 32 bytes with the usual 2 byte message header this way which allowed it to be sent as a single nRF24 message!

-To do this I copied all the data into a custom struct before sending it across the radio.
+To do this I copied all the data into a custom structure before sending it across the radio.
 To compress the data, the floating point variables like the speeds were converted to fixed point representation with integers.
 E.g. 78.921&nbsp;km/h would be transmitted as 78921 and be divided back when decoded at the receiver.

 ```cpp
 bulkDataStruct dataLoad;